AI-Club-IIT-Madras/Summer_School_2023/README.md

 This repository contains all the slides/notes used during the Summer School conducted at IIT Madras.

+All the session recordings are present in this YouTube playlist - [Link](https://youtube.com/playlist?list=PLWkFppvOIj_RK8MBQEgipsDvahLiQJYQH)

 ## Tasks

 | Task | Description | Link | Deadline |